 Contrary to popular belief, golf can be a social activity—even for the family.
 It provides opportunities to enjoy the outdoors, teach your children patience and humility, and learn a new sport.

-If you and your family are on the market for a golf-centric family holiday, we’ve compiled a list of the top, most playable courses in the country.
+If you and your family are on the market for a golf-centric family holiday, we’ve compiled a list of the country’s top, most playable courses.

 This is a travel inspiration guest post from Jordan Fuller